Arsenio Martínez Campos: Governor of Cuba

-Spanish-American War
+Cuban War of Independence

 Two years later at age 53, he was sent to Cuba as the first general to face down a Cuban attempt at independence.
-The campaign faced difficulties from the very beginning, with much of the imperial force suffering from malaria and yellow fever during the first summer in the swamps.
+His campaign faced difficulties from the very beginning, with much of the imperial force suffering from malaria and yellow fever during the first summer in the swamps.
 Moreover, the insurgents' use of dynamite and ambush proved effective in pushing back against the superior numbers of the Spanish force.
-After months of rebels executing effective raids and capturing undefended towns, Campos attempted to provoke a decisive fight in July.
-However, superior tactics by the rebels led his side to flee the field, a major humiliation for the Spanish.
+After months of rebel raids and the capture of poorly defended towns, Campos attempted to force a decisive engagement in July.

+The battle ended in a humiliating defeat for the Spanish, whose troops fled the field in the face of the rebels more advanced tactics.
 With increasing pressure from both the rebels and his own government, Campos began considering more extreme measures.
-Facing an incorrectly perceived need to toughen measures against the rebels, he refused to order ethnic cleansing and resigned his post and was replaced by Valeriano Weyler.
+Facing an incorrectly perceived need to toughen measures against the rebels, he refused to authorize ethnic cleansing.
+Instead, he resigned his post and was replaced by Valeriano Weyler.

-Days after the defeat, Campos sent a letter to the Spanish prime minister outlining a strategy by which hundreds of thousands of rural Cubans could be "reconcentrated" behind trenches and barbed wire in Spanish-held towns, isolating the insurgents in the countryside and cutting the support to the rebels given throughout the war by the rural population.
-However, Campos refused to implement this tactic himself, refusing to raise the stakes of an already brutal campaign.
-Campos offered to hand over his imperial post.
+Days after the defeat, Campos sent a letter to the Spanish prime minister outlining a strategy to ‘reconcentrate’ hundreds of thousands of rural Cubans behind trenches and barbed wire in Spanish-held towns.
+The plan aimed to isolate the insurgents and cut off the widespread rural support that had sustained them throughout the war.
+However, Campos refused to implement the policy himself or to escalate the conflict further, and offered to relinquish his imperial post.

 Return to Spain and death

-Martínez Campos returned to Spain, where he was named president of the Supreme War and Navy Council but resigned after a month within office.
-He died on September 23, 1900 at Zarauz.
+Martínez Campos returned to Spain, where he was named president of the Supreme War and Navy Council but resigned after a month in office.
+He died on September 23, 1900, at Zarauz.